KrunchMuffin/JSONinja/README.md

 - **Full-Screen Mode** - Distraction-free viewing with F11 toggle
 - **Recent Files** - Quick access to your last 10 opened JSON files
 - **Character Encoding Detection** - Automatic detection and handling of files with special characters (Latin-1/ISO-8859-1)
+- **Windows Context Menu** - Right-click any .json file to open directly in JSONinja

 ### 🎨 Customization
 - **4 Built-in Themes** - Dark, Light, GitHub, and Monokai with theme-aware rainbow brackets